 Payday lenders typically charge the equivalent of an APR nearing 400%, according to the Consumer Financial Protection Bureau.
 Pawn shops charge high fees and interest as well, and they typically only loan you a fraction of your pawned item’s value.

-While it might be easy to get approved for a same-day loan through a payday lender or pawn shop, it probably won’t be simple to pay off.
-However, there are other, better options available if you need a quick loan.
+While it might be easy to get approved for a same-day loan through a payday lender or pawn shop, there are better options available if you need a fast loan.

 Here’s what you need to know about same-day loans:

 Instead of going to a predatory payday lender or dropping off your grandma’s ring at a pawn shop, you might be able to quickly access cash by taking out a personal loan.

 The lenders in the table below are Credible’s partners that offer fast loans.
 You can compare your rates from each of them in two minutes.

 Plus, depending on the lender and whether you’re approved, the time to fund for a loan from one of these lenders could be as little as one business day after you’ve accepted and signed your final loan agreement.

 |9.95% - 35.99% APR||$2,000 to $35,000**||550||As soon as the next business day (if approved by 4:30 p.m.
 CT on a weekday)|

 |7.79% - 14.99% APR||$10,000 to $50,000||700||Next business day|

 |4.99% - 35.99% APR||$2,000 to $50,000||600||As soon as 1 - 3 business days after successful verification|